 Fans of neoclassical architecture will enjoy the Templo del Calvario, mimicking the St. Peter’s Basilica in Rome.

-Take photos on the grand staircase leading to the cathedral’s entrance, and take a look over the downtown.
+Take photos on the grand staircase leading to the cathedral’s entrance, and look over the downtown.

 This high-altitude city sits in the foothills of the Sierra de Lobos (“Wolf Mountains”), so nature lovers will also enjoy visiting this pueblo for a horseback ride through the highlands with Cabalgatas Las Haciendas.